 CHEM 322 Molecular Science Research Lab (2): Laboratory research in chemistry or biochemistry in an area relating to ongoing research being done by Chemists and Biochemists.
 Emphasizes the execution of a research plan and collection of data from original research.
 Includes proper use of a laboratory notebook, evaluation of and practicing laboratory safety, and execution of laboratory work with minimal instructions.
 Six hours of laboratory per week.
 Student should continue with same instructor from CHEM 321.
 Quarter offered varies by instructor.
-Prerequisites: CHEM 224, CHEM 282L, CHEM 321 & consent of the instructor
+Prerequisites: CHEM 282L & CHEM 321; CHEM 224 (can be concurrently enrolled) & consent of the instructor

 CHEM 351 Physical Chemistry: Thermodynamics (4): Principles of thermodynamics applied to chemistry.
 Entropy and energy concepts used to predict direction and extent of reactions.
 Includes computer applications.
 Laboratory emphasizes computer use in data acquisition, manipulation, and reporting relating to thermodynamic experiments.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisites: CHEM 224, MATH 132 & PHYS 233 CHEM 352 Physical Chemistry: Dynamics (4): Principles of the kinetic molecular theory, chemical kinetics, electrochemistry, and transport processes.
+Prerequisites: CHEM 224, MATH 132 & PHYS 233A or B

+CHEM 352 Physical Chemistry: Dynamics (4): Principles of the kinetic molecular theory, chemical kinetics, electrochemistry, and transport processes.
 Concepts of distributions, rates, gradients and determination of properties of macromolecules.
 Includes computer applications.
 Laboratory emphasizes use of optical instruments for determination of kinetic, equilibrium, and physical constants of chemical systems.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: CHEM 351